abhimanyuzade1-a11y/AI-Tech-Shopper/README.md

 # 🤖 AI Personal Tech Shopper

-An AI-powered technology shopping assistant that helps customers discover, compare, negotiate, and purchase technology products according to their requirements and budget.
+An agentic AI-powered technology shopping assistant that helps customers discover, compare, negotiate, and purchase technology products based on their budget, requirements, and preferences.

 ---

 ## 📌 Project Overview

-AI Personal Tech Shopper is an agentic AI-powered shopping assistant designed to help customers find suitable technology products according to their budget, requirements, and preferences.
+AI Personal Tech Shopper is an intelligent shopping assistant designed to simplify the technology buying process.

-The system understands customer requests, identifies customer intent, searches the product catalog, evaluates products, recommends suitable products, supports price negotiation, manages the shopping cart, and provides a checkout experience.
+The system understands customer requirements, identifies customer intent, searches the product catalog, evaluates products, recommends suitable products, supports product comparison and price negotiation, manages the shopping cart, and provides a checkout experience.

 ---

-## 🎯 Main Objective
+## 🎯 Project Objective

-The main objective of this project is to create an intelligent shopping assistant that can:
+The main objective of this project is to build an intelligent AI-powered technology shopping assistant that can understand a customer's needs and assist them throughout the shopping journey.

+The system is designed to:

 - Understand customer requirements
 - Identify customer intent
 - Search available technology products
-- Compare products
+- Evaluate products based on customer needs
 - Recommend suitable products
+- Compare different products
-- Explain recommendations
+- Explain product recommendations
-- Negotiate product prices
+- Support price negotiation
-- Apply discounts
+- Apply available discounts and offers
-- Add products to cart
+- Add products to the shopping cart
-- Manage cart items
+- Manage cart items and quantities
-- Calculate final prices
+- Calculate discounts and final prices
-- Support checkout
+- Maintain the shopping conversation
+- Track important shopping activities

 ---

 ## 🚀 Main Features

-### 1. 🧠 Customer Understanding
+### 1. 👤 Customer Understanding

 The system understands customer requirements such as:

 - Budget
 - Product category
 - Intended usage
-- Technical requirements
+- Performance requirements
-- Customer preferences
+- Product preferences

 ### 2. 🔎 Product Discovery

-The shopping assistant searches the available product catalog based on the customer's requirements.
+The shopping assistant searches the available product catalog and identifies products matching the customer's requirements.

-It considers:

-- Product category
-- Price
-- Budget
-- Specifications
-- Availability
-- Requirement matching

 ### 3. 🤖 AI Product Recommendation

-The system evaluates products and recommends suitable options based on:
+The recommendation system evaluates products using factors such as:

+- Product price
 - Customer budget
-- Product price
 - Customer requirements
-- Product match score
+- Product match
 - Product availability

+The assistant recommends products that are suitable for the customer's needs.

 ### 4. 🧠 Agentic Decision Making

-The shopping process follows:
+The system follows an agentic shopping workflow:

-Customer Goal → Intent Detection → Product Search → Product Evaluation → Recommendation → Customer Decision → Shopping Action
+**Customer Goal → Intent Detection → Product Search → Product Evaluation → Decision → Action**

 ### 5. ⚖️ Product Comparison